 Cancelled the events we scheduled from April through the end of July.
 This may seem extreme to some, and we may adjust this as the life of this pandemic unfolds, but we will not place the lives of anyone at risk by holding group events.
 It breaks our hearts to do so, as the reason for this property…25 buildings on 27 acres, is to glorify God by “telling others the Good News about the wonderful grace of God.”

 We continue to do outreach within our Small Room Ministry, for those struggling with substance abuse.
 Please keep us in prayer as we minister to those who are here, and we carefully manage our finances.

 HOW TO HELP THE MINISTRY

 Serve - Midwest Bible Camp is always looking for volunteers with the many things we have out here.
-Whether it is snow shoveling, mowing the lawn or pulling weeds to planting flowers and painting the play ground equipment.
+Whether it is snow shoveling, mowing the lawn, or pulling weeds.
+As well as, planting flowers and painting the play ground equipment.
 We always have various projects that we'd appreciate the good hand.
 Many hands can do so much work!
 Thank you!